-There are 10 backtests in this study evaluating over 5,900 SPY short call 0 DTE leveraged trades.
+There are 10 backtests in this study evaluating over 5,900 SPY short call 0 DTE trades.

 Let’s dive in!

-Systematically opening SPY short call 0 DTE leveraged positions was profitable across all strategies except 30D.
+Systematically opening SPY short call 0 DTE positions was profitable across all strategies except 30D.

 None of the option strategies outperformed SPY with regard to total return.